 One downside of living in Washburn is that it can take a long time to commute to work.
 In Washburn, the average commute to work is 39.04 minutes, which is quite a bit higher than the national average.

-The rate of college-level education in Washburn is quite a bit lower than the national average among all cities of 21.84%: just 12.47% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Washburn with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.47% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Washburn in 2022 was $23,254, which is low income relative to Tennessee and the nation.
 This equates to an annual income of $93,016 for a family of four.
 However, Washburn contains both very wealthy and poor people as well.